quasarframework/quasar/ROADMAP.md

 ### Q2 2021
 * Vite.js plugin for Quasar v2.
-* Upgrade the App CLI for Quasar v2 to Webpack v5.
+* Upgrade the App CLI for Quasar v2 to Webpack v5 ([reference](https://github.com/quasarframework/quasar/issues/8102))
 * Quasar v2 will become officially the "latest" version of Quasar.
 The documentation website (https://quasar.dev) will point to v2 and the v1 docs will live under https://v1.quasar.dev.
 The end of life for Quasar v1 will be March 2022 and we will keep on backporting fixes and new features from v2 to it until then.
+* Migration to Qv2 of most used testing AEs (`@quasar/testing`, `@quasar/testing-unit-jest`, `@quasar/testing-e2e-cypress`)
-* Typescript projects created with Quasar CLI (for Quasar v2) will have all files spawned in .ts format instead of .js for all Quasar modes (currently there are Quasar modes that have only templates in .js form).
+* Typescript projects created with Quasar CLI (for Quasar v2) will have all files spawned in .ts format instead of .js for all Quasar modes (currently there are Quasar modes that have only templates in .js form). ([reference](https://github.com/quasarframework/quasar/issues/8572))
+* New maintainers recruiting and mentoring

 ### Q3 2021
 * First beta of a new CLI for Quasar based on Vite.js instead of Webpack (will have its own life along with the current Webpack-based CLI).
+* Creation of official Quasar Organizational chart
+* Allow to save starter kit options as JSON profiles ([reference](https://github.com/quasarframework/quasar/issues/5537))
+* Quasar.Conf 2021

 ### Q4 2021
 * The stable release of the new CLI based on Vite.js.
+* Advanced layouts/pages scaffolding (this will be a paid service)

 ### Q1 2022
 * Work starting on Quasar v3.